premembeddedcodedev/AllBasicGuidance/README.md

             > to set the git editor -> git config --global core.editor vim
             > to change the default branch created using git init -->  git config --global init.defaultBranch master
-            > to display configurations of user and mail address -> git config --list or vim ~/.gitconfig
+            > to display configurations of user and mail address -> git config --list or vim ~/.gitconfig *.
+Avoid typing password everytime use below:
+            > git config credential.helper store
+            > got to .git repository link
+            > type username and password
+            > from next push, git will not prompt for password

    References:

       https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration